scanloc

 Note

-publication.* Parameters controlling the delay of publication of internal events as new origins to the messaging system.
+publication.* Parameters controlling the publication delay of origin for internal events to the messaging system.
 The delay time, t, is calculated as t = a x N + b where N is the number of arrivals of the origin.
 After t seconds, the best origin is published.
+The first origin is always published.

 publication.intervalTimeSlope